SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Artificial Intelligence in SAP Build Process Automation.md

 4. Click on Generate, select Generate Rule, and give following prompt and Save Process –

-create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com".
-If supplier is 1720, it must be approved by "procurementmanager@sap.com”
+**create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com".
+If supplier is 1720, it must be approved by "procurementmanager@sap.com"**

 Note: Replace email ID with valid process automation user email id for testing purpose.